DayuanJiang/next-ai-draw-io/README.md

 ## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-Or you can deploy by this button.
+### Deploy on Vercel (Recommended)

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FDayuanJiang%2Fnext-ai-draw-io)

+The easiest way to deploy is using [Vercel](https://vercel.com/new), the creators of Next.js.
 Be sure to **set the environment variables** in the Vercel dashboard as you did in your local `.env.local` file.

+See the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Deploy on Cloudflare Workers
+### Deploy on Cloudflare Workers

 [Go to Cloudflare Deploy Guide](./docs/Cloudflare_Deploy.md)